byhbt/thanh/_posts/2020-03-17-the-colon-in-ruby-is-quite-confusing.md

   - colon
 ---

-The position of colon in Ruby code make me quite confuse at the first time.
+The position of the colon in Ruby code confused me for a few days.
 ## 1. Before a text (:foo)

 ```ruby